Randy Blythe: Professional career

 In 2005, Blythe worked with the metalcore outfit A Life Once Lost on their album Hunter.
 In 2006 Blythe and Lamb of God released their 5th studio album Sacrament, this album has also been certified gold.
 The song "Redneck" earned Blythe and the band their first Grammy nomination for Best Metal Performance at the 2007 Grammy Awards for Best Metal Performance, but lost out to Slayer's "Eyes of the Insane".

-He provided additional vocals on the track "Vulture" as well as helped in the vocal processing of the track.
-He later worked with them again in 2007 on "Iron Gag."
+He provided additional vocals on the A Life Once Lost track "Vulture" as well as helped in the vocal processing of the track.
+He later worked with the band again in 2007 on "Iron Gag."
 He also appeared on the song "Skull and Bones" by the band Overkill and "Adoration for None" on Gojira's album The Way of All Flesh.
 He was also featured on Shadows Fall song, King of Nothing, on their 2009 release, Retribution.
 Blythe was featured in many of his peers' DVDs, such as Killswitch Engage's (Set This) World Ablaze and Machine Head's Elegies.
 Blythe was also featured in Metal: A Headbanger's Journey, Working Class Rock Star, Melissa Cross's The Zen of Screaming, and Suicide Silence's Ending Is the Beginning: The Mitch Lucker Memorial Show (2014).

 He appears as Luke in the movie The Graves (2009), written and directed by Brian Pulido.
-Also in 2009 he and Lamb of god released their 6th studio album Wrath which is their highest performing album as it topped the charts in Canada and debuted at number 2 on the Billboard 200.
+Also in 2009 he and Lamb of God released their 6th studio album, Wrath, which is their highest performing album as it topped the charts in Canada and debuted at number 2 on the Billboard 200.
 The record also took home album of the year at the 2009 Metal Hammer Golden Gods Awards.
 In 2011 Blythe was named to Revolver Magazines list of the 100 Greatest Living Rock Stars, as the magazine celebrated its 100th issue.

 On January 5, 2012, Blythe announced that he would be running for President of the United States via a blog entry entitled "I want to be The Big Cheese".
 His official campaign slogan was "Fuck the dumb shit.
 Let's get real here."
 Blythe did not appear on the ballot in any of the fifty states or the District of Columbia.
-Shortly after Lamb of Gods 7th studio album Resolution was released.
-The album won Metal Album of the year at the 2nd annual Loudwire Music Awards, individually Blythe was nominated for male vocalist of the year.
+Shortly after Lamb of God's 7th studio album, Resolution, was released.
+Blythe stated he recorded the album completely sober, as he had struggled with alcoholism in the past.
+He stated that his sobriety contributed to his "ferocious" and more controlled vocal performance on the album.
+The record won Metal Album of the year at the 2nd annual Loudwire Music Awards, individually Blythe was nominated for male vocalist of the year.